josbouten/bioplot/doc/install.rst

 Matplotlib backend
 ~~~~~~~~~~~~~~~~~~
-You may need to set the matplotlib backend to TkAgg
+You may need to set the matplotlib backend to TkAgg.
 Create the file  /Users/<your user name>/.matplotlib/matplotlibrc and put the following line in: ::

 	backend: TkAgg